a 3-week tour through Kinnaur, Spiti Valley & Ladakh

 It’s time to say your good-bye’s to your motorbike & the Himalayas.
 You’ll be taking a 4-hour train/bus ride down the Shivalik range to its footsteps at Kalka from where an Express Train will take you to New Delhi (in about another 4 hours) which shall be the end of the tour.
 Dinner is served in the train & is inclusive in the fare.
 If you’ve purchased a “Farewell” add-on you’ll be transferred to the hotel where your accommodation has been arranged.

-- 21 nights Twin share accommodation in double-bed rooms/tents with Breakfasts & Dinners
+- 21 nights accommodation in double or twin-bedded rooms/tents incl.
+Breakfasts & Dinners

 - AC Bus Coach/ Chair car Express Train transfers between New Delhi & Shimla